olegware/vacuous-capybaras/README.md

 `("there exists an x such that P(x)")`

-Then there is an argument to be made that Statement A can be correctly assumed.
+Then there would be an argument to be made that Statement A can be correctly assumed.
 However, it is not appropriate in this case to use existence-based logic due to the wording of the problem.
 We are not attempting to confirm the existence of a white capybara/white capybaras in given sets.
-Conversely, we are trying to prove a specific statement to be false: ***"All my capybaras are white"*** - which is a universally quantified statement, not an existential one.
+Instead, we are trying to prove a specific statement to be false: ***"All my capybaras are white"*** - which is a universally quantified statement, not an existential one.
 To make this more intuitive, here is another example statement:

 `All my pet unicorns have floppy ears.`

 It is a given that unicorns do not exist.
 What we are concerned with is therefore not the existence of said unicorns, but whether or not a specified quanitity can be assumed to possess a specified property.
 As there are by definition no unicorns which do **NOT** have floppy ears, the assertion that all of them do is true by default.
-Relating this back, a statement asserting that Person A has no capybaras, all of which are white is delivered with the same sentiment as ***All my pet unicorns have floppy ears.*** and therefore the logic is the same.
+Relating this back, a statement asserting that **Person A has no capybaras, all of which are white** is delivered with the same sentiment as **All my pet unicorns have floppy ears.** Tthe logic is therefore the same.
 Person A has no capybaras which are by necessity not white, thus all of person A's capybaras are white, and they would not be lying in saying so.